...

 If you aren’t familiar with the Dutch, you may see one and think it’s a German shepherd, but something won’t seem quite right.
 They are all medium-sized dogs with muscular, powerful, and agile bodies.

-however, can be either wire-haired, long or short-haired, in colors of brown, silver, gold, and some black thrown in, but always brindle.
+The Dutch shepherd, however, can be either wire-haired, long or short-haired, in colors of brown, silver, gold, and some black thrown in, but always brindle.

 Brindle pattern and often texture of the fur are two differences you can put your finger on.

-Dutch shepherds make a great family dog,Opens in a new tab. but do need socialization and training beginning as a puppy.
+Dutch shepherds make a great family dog, but do need socialization and training beginning as a puppy.
 They are loyal to their family but can be protective if they sense danger.

-The “Hollandse Herder,” another name for the Dutch shepherd,Opens in a new tab. was a staple on Dutch farms in Holland for centuries and today they also participate in competitions, work with the Royal Dutch Police, and as search and rescue dogs.
+The “Hollandse Herder,” another name for the Dutch shepherd, was a staple on Dutch farms in Holland for centuries and today they also participate in competitions, work with the Royal Dutch Police, and as search and rescue dogs.
 They are a bit rare and sometimes hard to find too.

-If you are considering adding a Dutch shepherd to your family, you may have been concerned that they have health problems as does the German shepherdOpens in a new tab..
+If you are considering adding a Dutch shepherd to your family, you may have been concerned that they have health problems as does the German shepherd.

 The following post will be information on Dutch shepherd’s common health problems and Dutch shepherd’s health problems, causes, and symptoms.